kishakal/kishakal/PEPDSREADME.md

 - 👀 I’m interested in sports, entertainment,
 - 🌱 I’m currently learning Data Schience,
 - 💞️ I’m looking to collaborate on cool projects,
-- 📫 How to reach me email is probably best
+- 📫 How to reach me email is best

 <!---
 kishakal/kishakal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.